CSC207-2022F-UofT/course-project-macrosoft/README.md

-## ☀️ Note: Some of our tests evoke pop-up responsive message, but Action cannot close the message dialog, thus the Github Classroom Workflow failes but all the implementition, including the tests themselves, are correct.
+## ☀️ Note: Some of our tests evoke pop-up responsive message, but Action cannot close the message dialog, thus the Github Classroom Workflow failes but all the implementation, including the tests themselves, are correct.

 # <p align="center">🍣🍦🥟Welcome to FOODQEE🍜🌯🍲</p>